Get lots of hands-on practice with

 Failure to do so will lead to this question being marked incorrect.

-Store the result in a variable named ans_8d
+Store the result in a variable named ans_8d.

 Stop the timer you started at the beginning of this problem, and write down how long it took you to complete.